SKnoedler/Portfolio/README.md

 ## 4) Online Courses:
+- #### Data Science: Visualization
+	- Harvard Online Course: Basic data visualization principles and how to apply them using ggplot2.

 - #### Data Science: R Basics
-	- Harvard Online Course: Build a foundation in R and learn how to wrangle, analyze, and visualize data.
+	- Harvard Online Course: Foundation in R and learn how to wrangle, analyze, and visualize data.

 - #### Introduction to Python
 	- Datacamp.com: In our Intro to Python class, you will learn about powerful ways to store and manipulate data as well as cool data science tools to start your own analyses.